gianfranco-s/ble-esp32-react-native/README.md

 ## Installation
 Place the contents of the repository somewhere on your system (manualy or with git) and open the folder in VSCode

-1. After installing the aforementioned softare, run the following command to install all needed libraries
+1. After installing the aforementioned softare, cd into `Frontend` and run the following command to install all needed libraries
     ```
     npm install
     ```